swiftlang/swift-evolution/proposals/mmmm-async-let.md

 - either fill in the appropriate `try await registered` inside the `isFriday` branch, or
 - move the `async let registered` declaration into the `else` branch — we indeed only perform this check on non-Fridays.

-This rule might be too cumbersome for some code though, so perhaps this warrants a future extension where it is possible to require `@exhaustiveSpawnLetWaiting` on function level, to enforce that async lets are awaited on all code paths.
+This rule might be too cumbersome for some code though, so perhaps this warrants a future extension where it is possible to require `@exhaustiveAsyncLetWaiting` on function level, to enforce that async lets are awaited on all code paths.

 We could also step-back and double down on the correctness and require always waiting on all declared `async let` declared values at least once on all code paths.
 This has a potential to cause an effect of multiple awaits at the end of functions: